neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Introduction.rst

 System Overview
 ===============

-TYPO3 Phoenix is made up of packages and based on the FLOW3 framework.
-Most of the packages are part of the FLOW3 base system, TYPO3 Phoenix consists of a few additional packages, like TYPO3 and TypoScript, in which the actual CMS functionality is contained.
+TYPO3 Phoenix is made up of packages and based on the TYPO3 Flow framework.
+Most of the packages are part of the TYPO3 Flow base system, TYPO3 Phoenix consists of a few additional packages, like TYPO3 and TypoScript, in which the actual CMS functionality is contained.
 The templates, graphics and content of the demo site are in another package.
 Generally, all static website resources (including templates, TypoScript and Images) can be found in separate packages for